tienngm2049/tienngm2049.github.io/README.md

 This is my GitHub repository page, dedicated to my personal projects, data science portfolio, and blogs.
-It's built upon Jekyll & portfolYOU, a fork of Minimal Mistakes, to provide a clean and minimalistic platform for sharing my work and insights.
+It's built upon Jekyll & portfolYOU.

 Explore my projects, delve into my data science journey, and read my blogs on topics ranging from data analysis to literature, philosophy, and psychology.